 4. Directed Energy Deposition

-Directed energy deposition technique is commonly used in the high-tech metal industry and rapid manufacturing applications.
-The printing apparatus contains a nozzle that is fixed to a multi-axis robotic arm.
-The nozzle deposits a metal power on the build platform, which is then melted by a laser, plasma or electron beam, to form a solid object.
+The directed energy deposition technique is widely employed in the high-tech metal industry and rapid manufacturing.
+This process involves a printing apparatus equipped with a nozzle attached to a multi-axis robotic arm.
+The nozzle deposits metal powder onto the build platform, which is then melted using a laser, plasma, or electron beam, to form a solid object.

 5. Material Jetting